takumin/sohinx-kvm-api/source/api/index.rst

 4.3 KVM_GET_MSR_INDEX_LIST, KVM_GET_MSR_FEATURE_INDEX_LIST
 --------------------------------------------------------------------------------

-Capability: basic, KVM_CAP_GET_MSR_FEATURES for KVM_GET_MSR_FEATURE_INDEX_LIST
+:Capability:    basic, KVM_CAP_GET_MSR_FEATURES for KVM_GET_MSR_FEATURE_INDEX_LIST
-Architectures: x86
+:Architectures: x86
-Type: system ioctl
+:Type:          system ioctl
-Parameters: struct kvm_msr_list (in/out)
+:Parameters:    struct kvm_msr_list (in/out)
+:Returns:       - 0 on success
-Returns: 0 on success; -1 on error
+                - -1 on error
-Errors:
-  EFAULT:    the msr index list cannot be read from or written to
+:Errors:        - EFAULT : the msr index list cannot be read from or written to
-  E2BIG:     the msr index list is to be to fit in the array specified by
+                - E2BIG : the msr index list is to be to fit in the array specified by the user.
-             the user.

 .. code-block:: c